fpryor33/ConleyDynamics.jl/docs/src/man/conley.md

 heteroclinic orbits, which are in fact better approximated than the four in the previous image.

-## Analyzing a Planar System using Cubical Complexes
+## Cubical Analysis of a Planar System

 Our next example illustrates how `ConleyDynamics.jl` can be used to analyze the global dynamics of a planar ordinary differential equations.
 For this,